Rule Change: Completed

 Energy storage is becoming an increasingly important part of the national electricity market (NEM) and recent forecasts point to a greater role for storage in the future.
-This poses the question of how the framework should evolve to support the market as it transitions.
+This requires the regulatory framework to evolve to support the market as it transitions.

-The rule change proposal seeks to address issues AEMO has identified with how grid scale batteries, aggregations of smaller batteries, and new business models with a mix of technologies behind the connection point (hybrid facilities), register and participate in the NEM.
+The rule change proposal sought to address issues AEMO identified with how grid-scale batteries, aggregations of smaller batteries, and new business models with a mix of technologies behind the connection point (hybrid facilities), register and participate in the NEM.

-AEMO's rule change request proposes to define storage and hybrid facilities, so that the NER better recognise storage and connection points with bi-directional flows.
+AEMO's rule change request proposed to define storage and hybrid facilities, so that the NER better recognise storage and connection points with bi-directional flows.

 In AEMO’s view, the rule change proposal would increase clarity and transparency for all stakeholders, remove barriers to entry for storage and hybrid facilities, and support the transition to an electricity system where more storage is needed to support variable renewable energy (VRE).

-On 20 August 2020, the AEMC released a consultation paper to seek feedback on the significance of the issues identified by AEMO and whether these are likely to become worse in the future.
-This is to help us understand the importance and urgency of the issues, and whether they require a regulatory solution.
+On 20 August 2020, the AEMC released a consultation paper to seek feedback on the significance of the issues identified by AEMO and whether these are likely to become more material in the future.
+This helped the Commission understand the importance and urgency of the issues, and whether they required a regulatory solution.